 - Limited SRAM of Raspberry Pi

 - Limited processing power of Raspberry Pi

 - Reflectivity of dielectric glass

 - Power output for Speakers based on Raspberry Pi

-- Voice input constraint on SRAM of Raspberry Pi

 Three of the project's constraints stem from the Raspberry Pi.
-The constraints include the limited processing power, RAM, and voice input constraint for the Raspberry Pi.
-The Raspberry Pi's CPU provide restriction on which applications can run on the Smart machine and the loading speeds of the applications.
-The RAM provides restrictions on how many applications can switched and accessed at a decent speed.
-If a large amount of applications are executed at the same time or a resource heavy operating system is used, the speed of switching between application will decrease greatly.
-Another constraint is the voice recognition software.
-Since the design allows fast responsive navigation for customer needs, the voice recognition software will always be loaded into the Raspberry Pi's RAM.
-As a result, the voice recognition software can greatly restrict the available RAM storage.
+The constraints include the limited processing power and RAM..
+The Raspberry Pi's CPU provides restrictions on which applications can run on the Smart machine and the loading speeds of the applications.
+The RAM provides restrictions on how many applications can be switched and accessed at a decent speed.
+If a large amount of applications are executed at the same time or a resource heavy operating system is used, the speed of switching between applications will decrease greatly.

 The reflectivity of the mirror is another constraint.
 If the dielectric glass is highly reflective, the LCD screen will not be viewable by the user.
 As a result, the application will not be seen by the user.
 The last constraint is the power output of the Raspberry Pi.
 The Raspberry Pi must be able to power the LCD screen, LED lights, and the speakers for the project.
 The design of the project only use one power outlet to power the entire product.
-As a result, all electrical components must be powered by the Raspberry Pi.
-If the Raspberry Pi is not capable of powering the components, the usage of electrical components will be greatly restricted.
+As a result, all electrical components must be powered by the Raspberry Pi.If the Raspberry Pi is not capable of powering the components, the usage of electrical components will be greatly restricted.